aalfiann/reSlim-b2b/readme.md

         * event_delete_all_expired_auth_scheduler.sql (An expired token will auto deletion in 7 Days after expired date)
         * reSlim-b2b.sql (Structure database in reSlim-b2b to work with default test)
     * postman
+        * reSlim Dev Test.postman_collection.json (Is the file to run main api with PostMan)
         * reSlim Main.postman_collection.json (Is the file to run main api with PostMan)
         * reSlim System.postman_collection.json (Is the file to run b2b system api with PostMan)
     * template